consgkino/C60-Fullerene-Coarse-Graining/README.md

 The RDF shows the probability of finding another C60 molecule at a distance \(r\) from a reference molecule.
 At large distances, both curves should approach \(g(r)=1\), which corresponds to bulk-like behavior.

 The comparison shows that the coarse-grained model captures the general structural behavior of the all-atom reference.
 However, differences in the first peak position and peak height indicate that the Lennard-Jones coarse-grained model does not perfectly reproduce the atomistic structure.

+## Conclusion

+This project demonstrates the workflow for constructing and testing a coarse-grained model of C60 fullerene molecules.
+The all-atom model provides the reference behavior, while the coarse-grained model provides a simplified and computationally cheaper representation.

+The RDF comparison shows that the coarse-grained model can reproduce the general structural behavior of the all-atom system, but quantitative differences remain due to the simplification of representing each C60 molecule as a single bead.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.